leadang42/EvoVis/README.md

 | `max-boundary` | The maximum boundary for valid result values. |

 **`crossover_parents.csv`**

-Documents crossover events between parent individuals, each represented as a tuple with their names and crossover points.
+The CSV file logs crossover events between parent individuals, each represented as a tuple with their names and crossover points.
 It specifies the resulting new individuals of a newly evolving generation.
+From the logs the family tree graph is generated.

 **`search_space.json`**